 - advice on complex statutory interpretation and legislative amendment

-- employment law, administrative law and work health and safety
+- response to Workers’ Compensation claims and advice on work health and safety obligations

 Fiona's significant matters include:

-- a claim for damages for reprisals, including dismissal, under s.
+- A claim filed in the Supreme Court for damages for reprisals, including dismissal, under s.
 43 of the Whistleblowers Protection Act 1994.
-The parties reached a confidential settlement before the claim went to trial on a without admission of liability basis.
-Fiona had conduct of this matter as instructing solicitor.
+The claim settled out of court on a confidential basis.